titola/neuropa/README.md

 I have also a more pronounced wound on the left foot.

+On May 15 2020: scattered wounds and red dots in the center of the soles of my feet.
+A little wound near the left knee.

 ### Teeth vibration

 I add this section because my teeth considerably vibrated on May 31 2019